fehmi/simply.js/docs/plugins.md

 ## Edit on github

-Add `Edit on github` button on every pages.
-Provided by [@njleonzhang](https://github.com/njleonzhang), check [document](https://github.com/njleonzhang/docsify-edit-on-github)
+Adds an 'Edit on GitHub' button to every page.
+Provided by [@njleonzhang](https://github.com/njleonzhang); refer to the [documentation](https://github.com/njleonzhang/docsify-edit-on-github) for more details.

 ## Demo code with instant preview and jsfiddle integration

-With this plugin, sample code can be rendered on the page instantly, so that the readers can see the preview immediately.
+This plugin allows sample code to be rendered instantly on the page, enabling readers to see a preview immediately.
-When readers expand the demo box, the source code and description are shown there. if they click the button `Try in Jsfiddle`, `jsfiddle.net` will be open with the code of this sample, which allow readers to revise the code and try on their own.
+When readers expand the demo box, the source code and description are displayed.
+If they click the `Try in JSFiddle` button, `jsfiddle.net` will open with the sample code, allowing readers to revise and experiment with the code independently.

 [Vue](https://njleonzhang.github.io/docsify-demo-box-vue/) and [React](https://njleonzhang.github.io/docsify-demo-box-react/) are both supported.

 ## Copy to Clipboard

-Add a simple `Click to copy` button to all preformatted code blocks to effortlessly allow users to copy example code from your docs.
-Provided by [@jperasmus](https://github.com/jperasmus)
+Adds a simple 'Click to copy' button to all preformatted code blocks, enabling users to effortlessly copy example code from your documentation.
+Provided by [@jperasmus](https://github.com/jperasmus).

 ```html
 <script src="//cdn.jsdelivr.net/npm/docsify-copy-code"></script>